wildfly/wildfly-github-bot/README.md

 # wildfly-github-bot
 wildfly-github-bot helps you to keep your pull requests in the correct format.

-This project is build with usage of Quarkus GitHub App: https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/index.html
+This project is built with usage of Quarkus GitHub App: https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/index.html

 ## Functionality